deepika2507-d/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ![Screenshot 2024-12-29 191138](https://github.com/user-attachments/assets/22877d08-736a-49ef-822f-77acdada5eaf)

 **RESULTS**
-thus the implement of SISO Shift Register using verilog and validating their functionality using their functional tables
+Thus the implement of SISO Shift Register using verilog and validating their functionality using their functional tables....